refaktor/MTL/README.md

 ##Platforms

-Currently seems to work on Linux and Cygwin.
+Seems to have no problems on Linux and Cygwin (should work on macs too.. if you try please report).

 ##License